 Did I say dumplings?
 Vegan?
 And even gluten-free?!
 What?
 Yes, Vegan & Gluten-Free Dim Sum Dumplings coming your way!
 These are delightfully chewy and delicate in flavour, with such a yummy filling, and a homemade sweet chili sauce that you’re going to love too 🙂 A little sweet, a little spicy, hinted with sesame and ginger.
-This step-by-step recipe will show you the way to perfect dumplings!
+This step-by-step recipe will show you the way to perfect gluten-free dumplings!

 You definitely will want to learn how to make these dumplings at home.
 It may seem difficult, but do not worry, I will guide you through and make the process much easier.